Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization

 \subsubsection{Video Action Recognition.}

-To evaluate whether our tokenizer preserves essential semantic information after reconstruction, we conduct video action recognition experiments.
-Specifically, we use the GVT and MAGVIT-v2 models trained based on the UCF101 and K600 training sets to reconstruct videos from the UCF101 test set and the K400 evaluation set.
-The reconstructed videos are then fed into the state-of-the-art VideoMAE~\cite{tong2022videomae} framework for action recognition.
+To evaluate whether our representation method preserves essential semantic information, we conduct video action recognition experiments.
+Specifically, we use the GVT and MAGVIT-v2 models trained based on the UCF101 and K600 training sets to reconstruct videos from the UCF101 test set and the K400 validation set.
+The reconstructed videos are then fed into the state-of-the-art video action recognition method, VideoMAE~\cite{tong2022videomae}.
 We also include results obtained using the raw (\ie, uncompressed) videos as the baseline.
 As shown in Table~\ref{tab:VAR}, the reconstructed videos from GVT achieve higher Top-1 and Top-5 accuracy on both UCF101 and K400 compared to MAGVIT-v2, demonstrating that our method better preserves semantic information.